LEADING OFF: Indians set sights on O's, Kershaw faces Mets

 TURNING THE PAGE

-Red-hot Jose Ramirez and the Cleveland Indians open a four-game series at Baltimore after storming to the top of the AL Central with a four-game sweep of Minnesota over the weekend.
-Ramirez had his sixth straight multihit game Sunday, and Cleveland also got two homers from Edwin Encarnacion, who has six homers in his last 10 games.
-"We had a big series here and we did a really good job," manager Terry Francona said.
-"Now we'll get on the flight, we'll turn the page quickly, and we'll set our sights on Baltimore.
+Red-hot Jose Ramirez and the Cleveland Indians open a four-game series at Baltimore after storming atop the AL Central with a four-game sweep of Minnesota over the weekend.
+Ramirez had his sixth straight multihit game Sunday, and Cleveland also got two homers from Edwin Encarnacion, who has six homers in his last 10 games. ''We had a big series here and we did a really good job,'' manager Terry Francona said. ''Now we'll get on the flight, we'll turn the page quickly, and we'll set our sights on Baltimore.
 That's our next big series.
-That's how we always look at it."
+That's how we always look at it.''

 TOUGH TASK